dirkharmsmerbitz/bob/README.md

 tag Project test `all`

 # update and upgrade the OS on all servers in parallel
-map 'me ; apt-get update && apt-get upgrade'
+map 'apt-get update && apt-get upgrade'

 # deploy content across all servers
 map 'deploy'